ydb-platform/ydb/ydb/docs/en/core/reference/observability/metrics/performance.md

-# BlobStorage Performance Metrics
+# Distributed Storage Performance Metrics

-BlobStorage has a specific throughput limited by the resources of physical devices in the cluster and can provide low response times if the load does not exceed this capacity.
+Distributed Storage has a specific throughput limited by the resources of physical devices in the cluster and can provide low response times if the load does not exceed this capacity.
 Performance metrics display the amount of available resources of physical devices and allow for the assessment of their consumption level.
 By tracking the values of performance metrics we can monitor whether the necessary conditions for low response time guatantees are met, specifically, that the average load does not exceed the available limit and that there are no short-term load bursts.

 ### Request Cost Model